 3. Customer Segment Pivot

 Sometimes, the problem isn’t your product but who you’re selling it to.
 Pivoting to target a new customer segment can open new doors.
 Airbnb originally targeted a niche market of conference-goers, but when they broadened their audience to anyone needing short-term lodging, their business took off.
-Let’s be honest: How many times have you used Airbnb?
+And let’s be honest, how many times have you used Airbnb?

 4. Technology Pivot